Jason Botts: Chicago White Sox

 Botts was signed to a minor league contract on December 17, 2009, by the Chicago White Sox.
 Botts was released on March 17, 2010.

 Camden River Sharks

 Botts started the 2010 season with the Camden River Sharks of the Atlantic League.

 Washington Nationals

 On June 9, 2010, he was signed to a minor league contract by the Washington Nationals.

 Colorado Rockies

 On March 26, 2011, Botts signed a minor league contract with the Colorado Rockies.
 He was released on April 7.

 New York Mets

 Botts signed with the York Revolution of the Atlantic League for 2011.
 However, on May 19, he signed a minor league contract with the New York Mets.

 Grand Prairie AirHogs

 Botts signed with the Grand Prairie AirHogs of the American Association of Independent Professional Baseball and played for them during the 2014 season.

 Personal

-Botts is one of only two major leaguers to have been born in Paso Robles, California, the other being Hal Rhyne.
+While two more PRHS grads have also reached the MLB level, Botts is one of two major leaguers to have been born in Paso Robles, California, with the other native of the city being Hal Rhyne.